 HOW TO DEFINE KEY MESSAGES?

-After defining objective and mapping local groups relevant for communication strategy, you need to create key messages which will stimulate member of underrepresented groups to engage.
+After defining objective and mapping local groups relevant for communication strategy, you need to create key messages which will stimulate students to engage.
 In this step, feel free to be creative as much as you can.

 For creating unique and appropriate key messages, you need to keep in mind that various segments of your target group have different needs which they are expecting to receive from your side, so you need to create values which will help each segment of the target group to finish their task (read something, learn, inform or do) and achieve benefits from it, to be satisfied.

 In the context of your work and your offer (youth mobility), what one segment of the target group (the one you prioritized first) expect from you?